 Infants are classified from 0-1.99 years of age and may share the existing bedding in the cabin.
 A release will need to be signed agreeing to these conditions of travel.
 If you need a cot for your infant please ensure that it is requested at the time of booking as there are limited cots on board.
 Alternatively you may bring your infant’s camp cot on board with you.

 On most cruises, there are two sittings for dinner.
 An alternative Casual Dining Buffet is available for families or passengers who prefer more casual dining.
-Please check onboard as to which restaurant will be serving the Casual Dining Buffet (generally served from 18h30-20h00).
+Please check onboard as to which restaurant will be serving the Casual Dining Buffet (generally served from 18h00-20h15).
+Dining room tables accommodate 8, 6, 4 diners, and so passengers are assigned to dining tables and times to be seated with fellow travellers – no private dining is available.
+Tables are assigned for the duration of the cruise.
+From 2017/18 Cruise season MSC MYCHOICE Dining is available for all passengers booked in the Balcony cabins or Suites.

-Lunch is served on the day of embarkation and passengers embarking by 12h00 be able to enjoy lunch on board on that day.
+Lunch is served on the day of embarkation and passengers embarking by 12h00 are able to enjoy lunch on board on that day.
 Breakfast is served on the morning of disembarkation between 06h00 and 08h00.
-All passengers are required to vacate their cabins by 06h45 on the morning of arrival back into the Port.
+All passengers are required to vacate their cabins by 06h30 on the morning of arrival back into the Port.

 You may purchase alcoholic beverages onboard the cruise ship.
 MSC shall